GauthierRoy/mle_lifen/README.md

-Of course.
-Here is a very simple and straightforward `README.md` file that covers the essential information and reserves a section for future improvements, as requested.

----

 # Lifen Machine Learning Engineer Challenge - Patient Name Extraction

 This repository contains a solution for Part A.1 of the Lifen ML Engineer challenge.
 It implements a simple, rule-based heuristic to extract a patient's name from a medical document and serves it via a minimal FastAPI web service.

 ## Setup

-This project uses [Poetry](https://python-poetry.org/) for dependency management.
+This project uses Poetry for dependency management.

 1.  **Clone the repository:**
     ```bash